tencentyun/intlcloud-documents/product/域名与网站/网站备案/常见问题/变更信息_intl.md

 Tencent Cloud will conduct preliminary and secondary reviews before the final review by Communications Administration Bureaus.
 - Tencent Cloud preliminary review takes about 1 business day;
 - Tencent Cloud secondary review takes about 1 business day;
-- Communication Administration Bureau's final review takes about 20 busniess days.
+- Communications Administration Bureau's final review takes about 20 busniess days.

 So it takes about 22 business days in total if everthing runs smoothly.